condense9/hark-lang/examples/wiki_nlp/README.md

 - deploys the Lambda data
 - deploys the Teal code

-Feel free to re-run this command -- **it will only update the necessary parts**.
+Feel free to re-run this command -- it will only update the necessary parts.

 ### 4. Test it